PSESS2020/Vimsu_prototype/README.md

 5. Go to your created cluster in mongoDB.
 6. Press the `Collections` button.
 7. Go to the `lectures` collection.
-8. Look for the lecture you just uploaded and set `isAccepted` from `false` to `true`.
+8. Search for the lecture you just uploaded and set `isAccepted` from `false` to `true`.

-After restarting the server, the lecture should be displayed on the schedule in VIMSU as long as it hasn't expired.
+After restarting the server, the lecture should be displayed on the `Schedule` in VIMSU as long as it hasn't expired.
 It will start at the time you just selected.

+## Granting participants moderator rights
+After VIMSU is sucessfully hosted, you can grant yourself moderator rights by following the steps below:

+1. Go to the VIMSU homepage and log into your account.
+2. Press the `Enter Conference` button.

+At this point, your participant entry should have been saved in the database as a normal participant.

+3. Go to your created cluster in mongoDB.
+4. Press the `Collections` button.
+5. Go to the `participants_1` collection.
+6. Search for your participant entry and set `isModerator` from `false` to `true`.

+After refreshing the page, you should be able to notice the color change on your avatar username and the `Role` on `Profile` should have changed to `Moderator`.

 ## Tests